 We strictly enforce a no-pitch, non-advertorial policy for all of our presentations, especially on the keynote stage.
-Leading up to the event, either Vicki Cheung and Constance Caramanolis, the co-chairs for Europe, will contact you to review your presentation and ensure the messaging resonates with our audience.
-The deadline to meet with one of the co-chairs is Friday, July 10, and you must have a draft of your presentation at the time of the meeting.
+Leading up to the event, please email Cody Liskh to set up some time to review your presentation with one of our co-chairs and ensure the messaging resonates with our audience.
+You must have an initial draft of your presentation at the time of the meeting.

 Helpful Notes on Presentation Design

-- Obsolete, low-res (i.e., pixelated), and malformatted logos are an epidemic among conference presentations.
-High-res logos of over 1000 cloud native projects, products, and companies are available in the cloud native landscape and the serverless and member landscapes.
-All logos are in the card mode and can be found with Cmd-F or Cntl-F from your browser.
+Obsolete, low-resolution (i.e. pixelated), and malformatted logos are an epidemic among conference presentations.
+High-resolution logos of over 1,000 cloud native projects, products, and companies are available in the cloud native, serverless, and member landscapes.
+All logos are in the card mode and can be found with Command+F or Control+F from your browser.
 Note that all of these logos are stacked, not horizontal, and include the name.
-The logos are all the most current (or you can open a pull request if they’re not).
+The logos should be current, otherwise you can open a pull request if they are not.
 Also note that the text below the logo shows the proper capitalization of projects like gRPC and containerd.
-In particular, Alibaba Cloud, Amazon Web Services, Google Cloud, and Microsoft Azure have all changed their logos in the last couple years; please use their current one.
+In particular, Alibaba Cloud, Amazon Web Services, Google Cloud, and Microsoft Azure have all changed their logos in the last couple years; please use their current logo.

-- Please see the CNCF style guide which covers things like abbreviating Kubernetes as K8s not K8 or K8S.
+Please also review the CNCF Style Guide, which covers important things like abbreviating Kubernetes as K8s not K8 or K8S.

 Inclusive Speaker Orientation Online Course